DDD matters not because of its vocabulary, but because it helps teams see model boundaries before the system gets split into services.

 Practical DDD from Vlad Khononov: bounded contexts, ubiquitous language, tactical patterns, microservices, and Data Mesh.

-This chapter treats DDD not as a vocabulary of patterns, but as a way to agree on a model: identify business subdomains, build a ubiquitous language, and draw bounded contexts where rules, ownership, and pace of change differ.
+DDD usually drowns in a vocabulary of patterns.
+This chapter treats it as a way to agree on a model before the argument moves to code: identify business subdomains, build a ubiquitous language, and draw bounded contexts along the lines where rules, ownership, and pace of change diverge.
+Where those lines stay blurry, the boundary later grows through the code and gets expensive.

-That framing connects service boundaries, event-driven architecture, and Data Mesh into one practical picture instead of treating them as unrelated sets of terms.
+From there the book connects service boundaries, event-driven architecture, and Data Mesh into one practical picture — not four unrelated sets of terms, but one way of domain thinking carried through to architecture.

 Book structure